InftyAI/.github/profile/README.md

 # Hey, this is InftyAI 🪂

-InftyAI is a non-profit organization focused on building AI infrastructure, including model training & inference, agentic systems and cloud platforms. **We 💙 Open Source**.
+InftyAI is a non-profit organization focused on building AI infrastructure, including model training & inference, agentic systems and more. **We 💙 Open Source**.

 **All kinds of contributions** are welcomed to the community, like PRs, issues, new ideas, documentations and more.